 - Garnish: I used fresh chives to garnish this salmon crudo ginger soy recipe, but chopped cilantro or micro greens would be great options too.

-First of all, throw your salmon into the freezer for 10 minutes.
-This will make it easier to cut.
+First of all, throw your salmon into the freezer for 5-10 minutes.
+This will firm it out and make it easier to slice.
 While your fish is getting a chill, make your vinaigrette.

 Use a mandolin to cut your watermelon radish into thin discs.
 Lay them onto your serving plater, season with salt and pepper, and set aside.
 A Mandolin isn’t required, but they sure make things easier and faster.
 We use this Mandolin.